organisciak/dissertation/document/3_typology.md

 ## Conclusion

-Crowdsourcing offers potential for involving the public and improving data in digital libraries and cultural heritage repositories.
+Crowdsourcing offers potential in information science for involving the public and improving data in digital libraries and cultural heritage repositories.
 However,
 the scope of crowdsourcing is so large and the implementation possibilities so varied that it can seem rather daunting to pursue it.